Congratulations To The MediSys Health Network’s Good Catch Award Winners

 P: Performs awesome acts of safety related to infection prevention.

-We thank the following team members for leading by example and doing their part to reduce the risk of infection transmissions:
+We thank the following team members for leading by example and doing their part to reduce the risk of infection transmission:

 The MediSys Health Network cultivates a culture of safety by prioritizing infection control and prevention.
-All employees have an important part to play in preventing the spread of infections, and everyone’s contribution to safety is highly valued.
+All employees play a crucial role in preventing the spread of infections, and their contributions to safety are highly valued.